hptennis/hptennis-website/md-content/events/events.md

 # Mid-Winter Tournament/Club Christmas Event

-- This will be on Wednesday 6th December (charityto be advised) - 6pm starting time.
+- This will be on Wednesday 4th December  - 6pm starting time.
 - Please bring along refreshments and a contribution for the nominated charity.
 - Weather permitting we will play tennis (format TBD), in the event of bad weather there will be a quiz

-# Winter Junior tournament

-- There is a Junior Tournament planned for Sat 16th December 1-3pm
-- Where: Hampden Park Community Courts.

 For details please contact <a href="coach@hampdenparktennis.co.uk">coach@hampdenparktennis.co.uk</a>